What You Need to Know About Dermal Piercings

 Dermal piercing pain depends on the type of piercing, the location, and the method of piercing used.
 For example, a dermal punch is far less painful than using a needle.

-However, in general, they can be slightly more painful than most other piercings even during the healing process.
+However, in general, they can be more painful than most other piercings even during the healing process.
 The level of pain you feel depends on your pain threshold so although it may hurt badly for some people, for others it may hardly hurt at all.

 This piercing can take up to three months to heal, but it can take longer or less time depending on the location of the piercing.
 During this time, it is important that you follow the rules of aftercare as best you can since this can help speed up the healing process while at the same time minimizing the risk of infections and other complications.
 Here are some tips on how to take good care of your piercing so it will heal faster.